-In the More actions drop-down menu, select Cancel this order.
+- In the More Actions drop-down menu, select Cancel This Order.

-Choose a reason for the cancellation and follow the on-screen instructions
+- Choose a reason for the cancellation and follow the on-screen instructions.

-Blocking an eBay Buyer
+Blocking a Buyer

-Legitimate reasons for blocking a buyer include:
+Legitimate reasons for blocking buyers include:

-- Previous bad experience with the buyer
+- Previous bad experience with a buyer

 - Poor feedback score

-- History of non-payment
+- History of nonpayment

-To block another eBay member, navigate to the Blocked Bidder page, and enter the user's information.
+To block another eBay member, navigate to the blocked bidder page and enter the user's information.

 Before blocking another buyer, canceling a bid, or canceling a sale, think through all of your options.
 Don't make a snap decision and do something rash that could cost you a sale now or in the future.
 Take some time and think about it.
 You have done all the work to get buyers to your listing, so don't be too quick to turn them away.